 In the middle of training for two marathons and an ultramarathon in 2017, medical professionals diagnosed culinary arts professional turned long-distance runner, and body politics advocate with stage four .
 In this stage of the condition, the endometrial lining grows in places it shouldn鈥檛, such as the ovaries, fallopian tubes, bowels, bladder, and in the rarest cases, the lungs.

-While everyone鈥檚 experience with endometriosis is different, typical include:听debilitating pelvic pain, heavy periods, fatigue, and none of which are foreign to Snell.
+While everyone鈥檚 experience with endometriosis is different, typical include:听debilitating pelvic pain, heavy periods, fatigue, and miscarriage, none of which are foreign to Snell.
 Snell says she鈥檚 鈥渘ormalized painful periods, frequent moments of passing out, anemia from blood loss, and clotting鈥 since she was nine.

 As an endurance athlete, she tried just about everything to keep going, things like wearing a portable heating pad during runs, massaging CBD oils on her waist and pelvic regions, managing pain with medication, and even layering diapers with tampons during races to mitigate heavy bleeding.
 She also began changing her diet upon noticing that some foods trigger symptoms.